arminarmin/VMWare-vCenter-Snapshots-Overview/README.md

 # VMWare-vCenter-Snapshots-Overview
-Workarond to fetch an overview over all snapshots in a VMWare vCenter Instance
+Workaround to fetch an overview over all snapshots in a VMWare vCenter Instance

 1. You need access to the vCenter Postgresql database.
 Create a read-only user to avoid damage to the database
 2. You ask the database the query I shared